DeepWok/pynqcaht/labs/lab1.md

 ![Create Block Design](/images/create_block_design.png)

-2. Add the Zynq7 processing system this contains the interfaces to the dual ARM cores on the FPGA.
-Inside the zynq7 PS IP settings theres a part which notes how many HP slave ports are needed (just one in this case, HP0)
+2. Add the Zynq7 processing system - this contains the interfaces to the dual ARM cores on the FPGA.
+Inside the Zynq7 PS IP settings, there is a part which notes how many HP slave ports are needed (only one needed in this case, HP0).

 ![Add Zynq Processing System IP](/images/add_ip.png)

 //!
 Picture for adding ZYNQ7 Processing System (HP slave port)

 3. Add the `Direct Memory Access` (DMA) block. <TODO: add explanation>

 ![Add AXI Direct Memory Access (DMA)](/images/dma.png)

 3.1 Double click on the `AXI DMA` block to customise it.